 Loss Adjusters – Introduction

-If you have ever made an insurance claim on your home insurance policy, you may have come across loss adjusters and be familiar with what they do.
+If you have ever made an insurance claim on your home insurance policy, you may have come across loss adjusters and be familiar with what they do as part of your insurance claim.
 However, if not, don’t worry as we will explain this quickly and simply in our guide.

 This article explaining the role of a loss adjuster is a useful read, especially alongside our previous article explaining the process of making a water leak insurance claim which is worth reading too.